RbCaVi/FRCCards/README.md

 Gameplay:
 At the beginning of a game of FRC: The Card Game, each player is assigned 4000 points and begins the game with playing their team card as well as drawing 4 cards from the top of their deck.
 A coin is flipped to determine whose turn goes first.
-The player who goes first skips the draw and scoring phases of their first turn
+The player who goes first skips the draw and scoring phases of their first turn.

 Each turn of FRC: The Card Game has 5 phases:
 - Draw